This 2 part series on Vitamin K2 focuses first on the face, teeth and jaw. Part 2 addresses bones, arteries, heart disease and high blood pressure.

 Vitamin K2 delivers calcium where it needs to go.
 It is the carrier of calcium.
 (K Karries Kalcium is a way to remember this).

 Vitamin D aids the absorption of calcium.
 Without Vitamins K2 and D3, children can’t build big sturdy jaws, cheekbones, and 32 teeth.
-The face and palate will “collapse in”, forming narrow jaws, receding and pointed chins, underbites, over bites, and impacted teeth.
+The face and palate will narrow, forming more narrow jaws, receding or pointed chins, underbites, over bites, and impacted teeth.

 Children need K2 to build the rest of their skeleton too.
 Supplementation is “cradle to grave”.